-Name Position Reason for non-compliance David Christensen Managing Director Mr Christensen is Managing Director and has business dealings with the Company as disclosed in note 20 to the financial statements and as such does not meet the independence requirement as defined in the ASX guidelines.
-Stephen Bizzell Non-Executive Chairman Mr Bizzell is a Non-Executive Director and a member of the Audit and Risk Management Committee.
-Mr Bizzell has business dealings with the Company as disclosed in note 20 to the financial statements and as such does not meet the independence requirement as defined in the ASX guidelines.
-Geoffrey McConachy Executive Director Mr McConachy is an Executive Director and has business dealings with the Group as disclosed in note 20 to the financial statements and as such does not meet the independence requirement as defined in the ASX guidelines.
+Name Position Reason for non-compliance David Christensen Managing Director Mr Christensen is Managing Director and has business dealings with the Company as disclosed in note 19 to the financial statements and as such does not meet the independence requirement as defined in the ASX guidelines.
+Richard Keevers Non-Executive Chairman Mr Keevers is a Non-Executive Director and has business dealings with the Company as disclosed in note 19 to the financial statements.
+Together with his associated entities, he is a substantial (greater than 5%) shareholder in the Company and as such does not meet the independence requirement as defined in the ASX guidelines.
+Stephen Bizzell Non-Executive Director Mr Bizzell is a Non-Executive Director and a member of the Audit and Risk Management Committee.
+Mr Bizzell has business dealings with the Company as disclosed in note 19 to the financial statements and as such does not meet the independence requirement as defined in the ASX guidelines.
+Geoffrey McConachy Executive Director Mr McConachy is an Executive Director and has business dealings with the Group as disclosed in note 19 to the financial statements and as such does not meet the independence requirement as defined in the ASX guidelines.
 Andrew Martin Non-Executive Director Mr Martin is a Non-Executive Director and the current Chairman of the Audit and Risk Management Committee.
 Mr Martin is a director of SLRI Pty Ltd and St Lucia Capital Fund Pty Ltd, which act as corporate trustees for trust funds which together are substantial (greater than 5%) shareholders in the Company.
 Mr Martin is a beneficiary of a trust ultimately holding a more than 15% interest in these trust funds and as such, does not meet the independence requirement as defined in the ASX guidelines.
-Chris Anderson Non-Executive Director Mr Anderson is a Non-Executive Director and has business dealings with the Company as disclosed in note 20 to the financial statements and as such does not meet the independence requirement as defined in the ASX guidelines.
-Richard Keevers Non-Executive Director Mr Keevers is a Non-Executive Director and has business dealings with the Company as disclosed in note 20 to the financial statements.
-Together with his associated entities, he is a substantial (greater than 5%) shareholder in the Company and as such does not meet the independence requirement as defined in the ASX guidelines.
+Chris Anderson Non-Executive Director Mr Anderson is a Non-Executive Director and has business dealings with the Company as disclosed in note 19 to the financial statements and as such does not meet the independence requirement as defined in the ASX guidelines.